matthewbae/mf-memory-repro/README.md

 * `npm ci`
 * `npm run dev`

 Then go to [ExposedComponent.tsx](./next-remote/components/ExposedComponent.tsx).
 Click somewhere in the file, and run "cmd + s" (macos) or "ctrl + s" (windows) to trigger HMR.
-To reproduce the memory increase, I spammed "cmd + s" to retrigger HMR a bunch of times, waited a little, then repeated.
+To reproduce the memory increase, I spammed "cmd + s" (holding it down) to retrigger HMR a bunch of times, waited a little, then repeated.

 Questions:
 1. Why does the memory increase so much?